DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 **Momentum**

 - Description: By brute strength, force others to move around the battlefield.
 - Mechanic: Passive.
 As part of your movement, you attempt to move a character who is within 1 space of you..
-If unwilling, target(s) make a DR 3 STR or AGL Save.
+If unwilling, target(s) make a STR or AGL Save with a DR of 3 minus half the Primary Skill of the Attacker.
 On fail, target(s) are moved to 1 space of attacker's end position.
 - XP: 1
 - Prereq Role: Defender
 - Prereq Skill: Brute > 0